dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 In recent releases, .NET has introduced many new APIs for vectorization.
 The vast majority of them are hardware specific, so they require users to provide an implementation per processor architecture (such as x86, x64, Arm64, WASM, or other platforms), with the option of using the most optimal instructions for hardware that is executing the code.

-.NET 7 introduced a set of new APIs for `Vector128<T>` and `Vector256<T>` for writing hardware-agnostic, cross platform vectorized code.
+.NET 7 introduced a set of new APIs for `Vector64<T>`, `Vector128<T>` and `Vector256<T>` for writing hardware-agnostic, cross platform vectorized code (`Vector512<T>` is being introduced in .NET 8).
 The purpose of this document is to introduce you to the new APIs and provide a set of best practices.

 ## Code structure

-`Vector128<T>` represents a 128-bit vector of type `T`. `T` is constrained to specific primitive types:
+`Vector128<T>` is the "common denominator" across all platforms that support vectorization (and this is expected to always be the case).
+It represents a 128-bit vector of type `T`.

+`T` is constrained to specific primitive types:

 * `byte` and `sbyte` (8 bits).
 * `short` and `ushort` (16 bits).
 * `int`, `uint` and `float` (32 bits).
 * `long`, `ulong` and `double` (64 bits).
-* `nint` and `unit` (32 or 64 bits, depending on the architecture)
+* `nint` and `unit` (32 or 64 bits, depending on the architecture, available in .NET 7+)

+.NET 8 is introducing a `Vector128<T>.IsSupported` that helps identify whether a given `T` will throw or not to help identify what works per runtime, including from generic contexts.

 A single `Vector128` operation allows you to operate on: 16 (s)bytes, 8 (u)shorts, 4 (u)ints/floats, or 2 (u)longs/double(s).